Kingdom-of-The-Moon/FiguraRewriteRewrite/README.md

 ### • Forge port?
 > No

-### • Where can I find avatars to download?
+### • Where can I find Avatars to download?
-> For now you can find avatars in the showcase channel in the official Discord server
+> For now you can find Avatars in the showcase channel in the official Discord server

-### • My Minecraft is cracked (non-premium/non-original), why can't I use Figura?
+### • My Minecraft is cracked (non-premium/non-original) or I'm trying to join a cracked offline mode server, why can't I use Figura?
 > Figura uses your account's UUID and your Mojang authentication as a way to prove you own that account, avoiding unwanted / malicious uploads
 >
-> Non-premium Minecraft accounts don't authenticate with Mojang, and as such can neither upload nor download Figura avatars
+> Non-premium Minecraft accounts don't authenticate with Mojang, and Offline mode servers don't report working UUID's, as such can neither upload nor download Figura avatars

 ## Community Resources